aws-samples/serverless-patterns/apigw-lambda-observability/README.md

-# API Gateway to Lambda observability
+# Amazon API Gateway to AWS Lambda with observability features

 This pattern shows how to add observability to your serverless appliocation stack - alarms, logs, custom metrics, dashboards